Leon Harrison: Life

 Harrison introduced Sunday services at Temple Israel, although he later abandoned them in favor of late Friday evening services.
 He was vice-president of the Anti-Tuberculosis Society, director of the Tenement House Improvement Association, co-editor of the Semitics section of the Editor's Encyclopedia, and a founder of the Social Settlement League and the Fresh Air Society in St. Louis.
 He gave a eulogy at Henry Ward Beecher's funeral service in Brooklyn when he was twenty-one, delivered a memorial address for William McKinley in St. Louis, and delivered the Thanksgiving oration as a representative of the Jewish community in the 1904 Louisiana Purchase Exposition.
 He served as rabbi of Temple Israel until his death.
 In 1931, his sermons were posthumously published in a volume called The Religion of a Modern Liberal.

 On September 1, 1928, Harrison fell in front of a subway car at the 116th Street–Columbia University station in New York City.
 He had returned from a European trip a week earlier and was staying with his sister.
 The death was initially considered a suicide but was later ruled an accident.
 A funeral service was held at Temple Israel in New York City, where Rabbi Samuel Thurman of the United Hebrew Congregation in St. Louis, Rabbi Maximilian Heller of Temple Sinai in New Orleans, and Rabbi Simon Cohen of Union Temple of Brooklyn officiated the service and delivered eulogies.
 The funeral was attended by prominent members of the New York City Jewish community and representatives of his St. Louis congregation, including Rabbi Samuel Schulman of Congregation Emanu-El, Rabbi Nathan Stern of the West End Synagogue, Rabbi Aaron Eiseman of Mt.
-Neboh Congregation, Rabbi A. B. Tintner Unity Congregation, Rabbi Clifton Levy of the Jewish Science Congregation, and Rabbi Irving Reichert of Tremont Temple.
+Neboh Congregation, Rabbi A. B. Tintner Unity Congregation, Rabbi Clifton H. Levy of the Jewish Science Congregation, and Rabbi Irving Reichert of Tremont Temple.
 After the funeral service, the body was brought to Pennsylvania Station, where a special train brought it back to St. Louis.
 Another funeral was held there, and he was buried in New Mount Sinai Cemetery.